 When you look at municipal politics, you see the easiest example of what is supposed to be a consensus style of government.
 The problem though is that party politics has become so ingrained into the cultural fabric which envelops us that we could easily associate a particular individual as maybe having connections to one party or another.
 Instantly, we then identify that individual as possibly having socialist, liberal or conservative leaning ideas.
 All this may be just passing judgement, but if you see your local mayor attending a pep rally for a party candidate, chances are they probably support the ideas in the party and maybe not just the candidate.

 Canada still is fortunate to have two Territories with consensus style governance.
-The Northwest Territories and Nunavut have thankfully yet to fall victim to the virus that political partisanship can breed.
-Sure, some of the people who sit in the legislatures may be identified more with their constituents as supporters of this party or a myriad of special interest groups.
+The Northwest Territories and Nunavut have yet to fall victim to the virus that political partisanship breeds.
+Sure, some of the people who sit in the legislatures may be identified more with their constituents as supporters of a party or a myriad of special interest groups.
 To an outside looking in, just seeing a consensus style government at such a high level would still be refreshing to someone used to partisanship.

 When people go to the polls to vote, they are voting usually for the party that best represents their views.
 In some instances we will vote for the person if we like them enough.
 We may even support the policies they are backing.
 If partisanship were to come to an end in countries that have been dominated by it for so long, more independent thinkers may come out looking to seek office.